-In September, we worked alongside the teachers of an elementary and junior high school, engaging in four demonstration lessons on co-constructing criteria.
-As we planned the lessons, we considered the layout of each classroom and how best to use the space to meet our instructional goals.
-No matter the grade level, the subject area, or the specific content, in some part of each lesson, both physically and symbolically, we wanted:
+In September, we engaged in four demonstration lessons on co-constructing criteria.
+As we worked alongside the teachers of an elementary and junior high school, we planned the lessons and we considered the physical layout of each classroom.
+We asked, “How might we best to use the space to meet our instructional goals?”
+We all knew we wanted:

-- To feel the presence of our students so that we could use their energy to inspire our teaching
+- To feel the presence of our students so their energy could inspire our teaching.

-- Students and teacher to feel part of a community of learners
+- Students and teacher to feel part of and to be part of a community of learners.

-- No barriers between students, so that they could easily and quickly turn and talk and think together
+- No physical barriers between students, so that they could easily and quickly turn and talk and think together.

-- No barriers between teacher and learners, so that we could easily listen to their conversations and make decisions about where to go next
+- No barriers between teacher and learners, so that we could easily listen to their conversations and make moment-by-moment instructional decisions.